crokobit/hugo_blog/content/optimize_queries_for_mongodb.md

 check index now
 db.system.indexes.find()

-change the data umber showed from find http://stackoverflow.com/questions/3705517/how-to-print-out-more-than-20-items-documents-in-mongodbs-shell DBQuery.shellBatchSize = 300
+change the data number showed from find http://stackoverflow.com/questions/3705517/how-to-print-out-more-than-20-items-documents-in-mongodbs-shell DBQuery.shellBatchSize = 300

 see the size of each index
 http://jasonwilder.com/blog/2012/02/08/optimizing-mongodb-indexes/

 the operation of with indexed queries http://stackoverflow.com/questions/2811299/mongodb-index-ram-relationship